intersystems-community/icm-sam-1/README.md

-# An example of AWS clusters-provisioning and monitoring with ICM and SAM automation
+# Example of SAM monitoring population via its REST API against AWS clusters provisioned with ICM

 ## Intro

-This is an example of cloud provisioning of InterSystems IRIS clusters in four different AWS regions with [ICM](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GICM) and the automated configuration of [System Alerting and Monitoring or SAM](https://docs.intersystems.com/sam/csp/docbook/Doc.View.cls?KEY=ASAM), via its REST API.
+This is an example of automation of cloud provisioning of InterSystems IRIS clusters in four different AWS regions with [ICM](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GICM) and the automated configuration of [System Alerting and Monitoring or SAM](https://docs.intersystems.com/sam/csp/docbook/Doc.View.cls?KEY=ASAM), via its REST API, for monitoring all those instances.

 This code was used for demos.
 Although it showcase the power of ICM and the flexibility of SAM and its REST API, it is intended as demoware for
 - ICM